James-Witty1/Classic-Games-Suite/README.md

-# Classic Game Suite
+# Classic Games Suite
-This is a Classic Game Suite made using Java Swing that contains four high quality, playable games:
+This is a Classic Games Suite made using Java Swing that contains four high quality, playable games:

 - Snake
 - Connect 4